-Sixty-four percent of employers report a skills gap, up from 12% in 2018, according to a 2019 survey that takes a look at closing said skills gap.
+Sixty-four percent of employers report a skills gap, up from 52% in 2018, according to research by Wiley Educational Service and Future Workplace.
 More than three-quarters of the surveyed 600 HR leaders claim their organization had up to 500 unfilled roles during the past year.
 The top barriers to filling these roles were a lack of skilled talent among current employees and an inability to find qualified job candidates.

 To close the skills gap, companies and their HR teams need to cast a wider net and get creative in how they source.
 They will consider a more diverse talent pool, including looking for candidates who have the skills but who may not have a four-year degree.
 They will look to skills-based hiring, the practice of setting specific skills and create competency requirements for a job, rather than relying solely on a candidates' credentials.
 They will also look to technical high schools like P-TECH (a joint high school diploma and associate degree in STEM), community centers, apprenticeships and hackathons.
 Even today, an increasing number of Fortune 1000 companies such as Apple, Google and Netflix are recruiting candidates who do not have college degrees, a workplace trend that will only grow in the future.

 4. The consumerization of HR continues

 Due to the evolution of HR functions in the last few years, change has been happening at an accelerated pace.
 E-learning has been either supplemented or replaced by virtual reality and personalized learning powered by AI, while performance management has gone from a once-a-year process to immediate feedback on an app.